openenergymonitor/emonpi/lcd/README.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- --
 ```

+Use port 0 for very olde 256Mb RAM pi (rev1) - not recomended to use this pi vesion